Eddie Van Halen.

 Now, maybe that something else is what THEY are genetically gifted at and their genes are wooing them towards what they SHOULD be putting time into.

 One thing’s for sure: we’ll never know unless we just try; give it a shot.
 Put in your best effort, with excellent guidance, and see what the pay-off is.
 We’re probably all genius at something.
 We just have to experiment in life to find what those somethings are.

 But let’s say we really believe (at least for now) that music is a path we must pursue.
 Well, if we want to make advances in our musical technique and understanding then (and eventually play for someone besides our family at Thanksgiving), we’ve got to put some stakes in the ground that set our parameters for successful and ongoing, committed practicing.
 That’s the only thing that will get us there – the intention to improve.

 So, how do we do that?
 Funny you should ask that… ! 😮

 An Axe in the Hand is Worth… ?

-It really doesn’t take that much time, but it’s really true that, for most people, they will practice faaaaaar less if their music equipment is put away, in cases, in a closet, on a shelf somewhere, and not immediately at their disposal.
+It really doesn’t take that much time, but it’s really true that, for most people, they will practice faaaaaar LESS if their music instruments are put away rather than out and accessible.